canonical/sphinx-docs-starter-pack/docs/contribute/test-ulwazi-theme.md

 make run
 ```

+If the build fails, check the build logs to identify the cause.
+Common issues are:

+1. Missing extensions
+2. Missing required values in `conf.py`

+Fix any issues and rebuild.

-This will start a local server at http://127.0.0.1:8000.
-Open it in your browser to verify the pages render correctly.
+Once the build succeeds, a local server starts at http://127.0.0.1:8000.
+Open that URL in your browser to verify that the pages render correctly.

 Report issues or feature requests in the [Ulwazi GitHub repository](https://github.com/canonical/ulwazi/issues/new).